 Most of the exodus was down south.
 There is a significant Gaylord presence in Southern Indiana, Kentucky, Alabama, and South Florida.
 A few years back Indiana police picked up Brian Bowling, a hollow-cheeked tough guy with charisma to spare and a prison record, on meth and gun charges.
 A look at the records revealed Bowling was a long time Gaylord active in Chicago as long ago as 1981.

-These days the Gaylords in Chicago and nearby number about 350, including those in prisons.
+These days the Gaylords in Chicago and nearby areas number about 350, including those in prison.
 At least 1,000 are active around the rest of the country.
 Members tend towards being fortysomething veterans of the streets but there is a younger generation coming up.

-The gang now does its business off the streets.
-It owns bars and clubs, has regular get meet-ups.
+The gang now does most of its business off the streets.
+It owns bars and clubs, has regular meet-ups.
 Every year in the week of 12 July there’s a Gaylords picnic in Chicago and a few other locations nationally.
 The date is alphanumeric: 7-12 is G-L.

-Members sell the gang as a social club with muscle.
-The police claim the Gaylords are involved in guns, drugs, and other crime.
+Members like to sell the gang as a social club with muscle.
+The police claim the Gaylords are still involved in guns, drugs, and other crime.

-I asked a member of the gang if any movies gave a feel for what it was like be a Chicago Gaylord.
+I asked a member of the gang if any movies give a feel for what it’s like to be a Chicago Gaylord.
 He recommended The Warriors and The Wanderers, a pair of movies from 1979 about New York street gangs.
 They deal with camaraderie, violence, and the importance of home turf.
 Take a look if you want an idea of why the Gaylords are still going strong more than sixty years after they started.

 Here’s some clips from the 1981 Chicago documentary What’s Uptown?
 Skip to the 2:00 mark for a young Brian Bowling impressing the camera crew.
 The background of African-Americans mingling with a young skinhead in a White Power t-shirt is telling.